Signature [SG]

 SG0621 Structured Conversation for Research Capstone

-This course serves as part two of the capstone course for MA degrees to complete the capstone writing project requirement.
+This course serves as part two of the capstone course for MA degrees in the Bible and History/Theology Divisions to complete the capstone writing project requirement.
 Capstone writing project requirements demonstrate proficiency in the students' respective fields, including an ability to deal with the conventions of academic work at the master’s level, synthesize their learning, and do significant, independent scholarly work.
 In this course students will complete their capstone writing project requirements by turning in two capstone research papers or article for publication and successfully complete a structured conversation with a faculty advisor and reader by the dates established in the Research Capstone Course.
 This course is to be taken in their final year of the MA degree program in the term that aligns with their deadlines for graduation.

 Prerequisite: SG0620: Research Capstone Course